 Generally the least healthy way to have protein is from red and processed meats such as beef, pork, lamb, sausages, ham and bacon.
 This is because they are high in saturated fat.
 You can still enjoy these foods, but if you eat a lot it is a good idea to cut down and instead have more of the other foods in this section like beans or fish.

-Have some dairy or dairy alternatives such as soya or nut drinks.
+Have some dairy or vegan alternatives such as soya or nut drinks.
 Choose lower fat and lower sugar options.

 Did you know there is as much calcium in skimmed and semi-skimmed milk as in full-cream milk?
 Flavoured and fruit yoghurts can have lots of added sugar, check the label or try natural or Greek styles.